 Michele Plachy-Rubin was a young wife, mother, and kindergarten teacher in the Denver Public Schools when she was diagnosed with brain cancer in December of 1996.
 The Race for Research was conceived in 1997 by Michele's friends to raise money to fund local cancer research.
 Michele was able to walk the race with her young son that year.
 Tragically, Michele lost her fight with cancer in May of 1998, but her legacy lives on.
 The Cancer Leage of Colorado, a non-profit organization, now operates the Race for Research, providing everyone the opportunity to help fight cancer in Michele's memory.

-While the race initially began in memory of Michelle, her mother, Sondra surprisingly was diagnosed with the same type of brain cancer which was not genetically related.
-Sondra has received treatment for the past 3 years and the race means a lot to her.
-Sondra adds, "What is amazing to me is that many of the drugs that helped me were not even available to Michelle 15 years ago.
-They were in trial.
+While the race honors Michele, her mother Sondra was diagnosed with the same type of brain cancer years later, though it which was not genetically related.
+Sondra received treatment thanks to advances in cancer research since Michele's passing.
+"What is amazing to me is that many of the drugs that helped me were not even available to Michelle 15 years ago," Sondra said.
+"They were in trial.
 Drugs have changed, treatments have changed, and technologies have changed because of research.
 I never dreamed how important this race would mean to me personally."